reiseburo/hermann/README.md

 straightforward.

 - Kafka 0.8 is supported.
-- Ruby 1.8.7 and Ruby 2.1.1 have been tested, but JRuby and versions
+- Ruby 1.9.3, 2.1.1 and JRuby are tested against
-  >= 1.8 should work as long as the librdkafka library is installed.
 - This is an early alpha version of the gem, so expect bumps in the road.